swiftlang/swift-evolution/proposals/NNNN-self-access-for-property-initializers.md

 ### Role Declaration

 This proposal adds an optional `initialization:` parameter to the macro role declaration of accessor macros.
-It can have one of two possible arguments: either `selfAvailable` or `selfUnvailable`.
+It can have one of two possible arguments: either `selfAvailable` or `selfUnavailable`.

-- `selfUnvailable`: The current behavior – no `self` access for the property initializer
+- `selfUnavailable`: The current behavior – no `self` access for the property initializer
 - `selfAvailable`: The macro promises to use the initializer in a context where `self` is available

-If the `initialization:` parameter is omitted, `selfUnvailable` will be used as the default value.
+If the `initialization:` parameter is omitted, `selfUnavailable` will be used as the default value.
 This choice makes sure that existing macros behave the same as before.

 Some example declarations: